Setting Always On logging

 AR System Administration: Server Information form - Always On Logging tab

-In the File Name field, enter the log file name along with the location path.
+In the File Name box, enter the log file name along with the location path.

-In the BufferSize (byte) field, enter the log size (in bytes).
-The default file size is 5MB.
+In the BufferSize (byte) box, enter the log size (in bytes).

-In the Maximum Backups field, enter the number of backup files that you need to store.
+In the Maximum Backups box, enter the number of backup files that you need to store.